We’re incredibly proud to announce that First Wealth has become a Certified B Corp!

 It’s not easy to do new things, especially if they oppose the status quo.
 To help us adopt the mentality of innovation and encourage pioneering ideas, we have introduced a fun internal concept; to become pirates.

 Pirates have a history of disrupting the way society does things, which is exactly what we are aiming for; to disrupt the financial services industry and be the catalyst for change.
 Pirates invoke feelings of rebellion and strength against traditional bodies.
-They are simply entrepreneurial, in its core meaning which encapsulates our spirit.
+They are simply entrepreneurial, in their core meaning which encapsulates our spirit.
 While we aren’t reaching for a sword or a bottle of rum, we are reaching for something very different to what the financial services sector has seen before.

 As Steve Jobs famously put it, ‘I’d rather be a pirate than join the Navy’.

-Everyone in or team share a similar ethos around business for good.
+Everyone in our team share a similar ethos around business for good.
 It’s not something we have actively recruited for but has occurred naturally as we have developed our brand manifesto and culture.
 Caroline Johnpulle, one of our Technical Analysts, has a particular passion for purposeful business and business for good.
 Caroline has pioneered us all through the process, ensuring deadlines are met, bringing great ideas to life and being a constant beacon within our team.
 I feel this energy and commitment is essential throughout the scoring process and into the future.
 Our next B Corp milestone is in three years where we aim to achieve a score of at least 120 (we achieved the benchmark score of 80 in our initial assessment).

 The unforeseen advantage

 Without a doubt, the most surprising and beneficial aspect of becoming a B Corp is being connected to a hub of great businesses who share our passion.
 The positivity, collaboration, diversity of experience, innovation, and joy of being part of a global community that shares your core values and a clear sense of purpose is what inspires, motivates, and energises us to continue to develop and do better every day.
-We are exposing the world of financial planning to other industries and sectors, sharing our knowhow and receiving new insight in return.
-As we aim to disrupt the business-as-usual-model within our own industry, we are partnering with similar businesses from different sectors, to become a stronger and more united voice for change.
+We are exposing the world of financial planning to other industries and sectors, sharing our know-how and receiving new insight in return.
+As we aim to disrupt the business-as-usual model within our own industry, we are partnering with similar businesses from different sectors, to become a stronger and more united voice for change.

 How does B Corp measure up